 $1,670 / $25,000 (total investment) = 6.7% gain

-I have simplified the calculations below by using an investment of $16,000 with a sale price of $20,000 to measure the STCG tax on $4,000.
-Also, all of the gains are short-term, while if I held the stock for 1 year, my options premiums and dividend income would still be taxed at the short-term capital gains rate.
+I have simplified the calculations below by using an investment of $16,000 with a sale price of $20,000 to measure the STCG tax on $4,000 (actual yearly profits based on records is as high as $4,457).
+Also, all of the gains are short-term, while if I held the stock for 1 year, I would not have options premiums, and dividend income would still be taxed at the short-term capital gains rate.

 $4,000 – $1,350 = $2,650

 I am very happy with a 16.5% annual gain!

 As you can see in this chart, your investment amount goes up, and profit, taxes, and total return (including taxes) all go down.

 How to decrease your tax burden – decrease your taxable income.